nickrttn/korte-broek-weer/README.md

 ## Project: What to Weather
 We created a box that shows the windchill temperature of the day.
 The windchill will be displayed with pants for cold weather and shorts for warm weather.
 We decided that everything under the 20 degrees celsius is cold and everything above 20 degrees celsius is warm.

 But why make this?
 We all have that moment when we look outside and we can't decide what to wear.
-This 'What to Weather' box solves the problem.
+This 'What to Weather' box solves that problem.

 First the user needs to make an account on the web app.
 Here they declare their name, NodeMcu ID and a color.
 The color will be used to show the other users who is wearing what.